 Who can use this feature?

 All images need to have succinct, accurate, and equivalent alt (alternative) text.
 This will be read by screen readers and should present the content and function of an image.
+Read more about alt text from WCAG3.

 Alt Text Tips and Requirements